fplab/ui-for-pl/src/notation.rst

 History of Mathematical Notation
 ================================

+Mathematical notation has evolved substantially over the centuries.
 Diagrammatic notation is evident in early mathematical writing, e.g. in Euclid's *Elements*.
 Symbolic notation has been comparatively slow to emerge, arising mainly in the last several centuries.
 Before that, mathematical statements were written out in natural language (e.g. "The sum of 2 and 2 is 4.")